Arianna19/cart263-2024/voicesJam/README.md

 Author: Arianna Narita

-Basically a super simple game since it's my first time tampering with speech in code.
-The concept is to guess the show just my seeing colour blocks of certain characters.
-The way this simulation uses the speech concepts is that it asks the user to say the show to the computer.
-The program compares if what was said matches the answer given in the code and displays if the answer is right or wrong.
-In total there are 6 shows to guess!
+This simulation is basically very simple since it's my first time using audio/voice in a project.
+The goal: Guess the movie/series/show based off of the colour blocks being shown Speech aspect: The user has to vocally say the movie and the computer will wait until the right answer is said by comparing it with the asnwer provided in the code.

+Process that I took: (start with 6 levels of difficulty) //little list I created to help me
+1. Create an array of images which will be the colour blocks
+2. Create a detection function of audio
+3. Function that will notice the right answer
+4. Change the screen when guessed right